What Should I Do After Having A Car Accident?

 Write down the license plate number and the make, model, and color of all the vehicles involved in the accident.
 Be polite and avoid discussing how the accident occurred or arguing over who is at fault with anyone involved.

-If it is unsafe to leave the vehicles where they are or it creates too much of a traffic block, move them to the nearest safety point.
+If leaving the vehicles where they are is unsafe or creates too much of a traffic block, move them to the nearest safety point.
 The police will probably interview each driver separately.

 Yes.
-Make sure to give the officer as accurate and complete information as possible.
-Stick to the facts; don’t guess, speculate or assume things you don’t know.
+Provide the officer with as accurate and complete information as possible.
+Stick to the facts; don’t guess, speculate, or assume things you don’t know.

 Avoid insulting or disparaging the other driver, even if you believe their behavior in causing the accident was outrageous.
 It won’t make you look any better later on if your tirade winds up on the traffic collision report.